adavisfoy/group_2_project/README.md

 ## Week 1
 ### Presentation
-   - Selected topic
+   - Selected topic.
+       Tornados
-   - Reason why they selected their topic
+   - Reason why they selected their topic.
+      Tornados are facinating and devasting at the same time.
+      We will look into the data to see where it takes us.
-   - Description of their source of data
+   - Description of their source of data.
+      We have downloaded data file from
    - Questions they hope to answer with the data
+      Still figuring this part out.

 ### Github
   - Main Branch with a ReadMe file